Wessel-Ottevanger/Datascience_Portfolio/Portfolio.md

 For future work the most important task would be obtaining more and of higher quality data to be able to classify more topics more accurately.

 ### Conclusions
-In [this script ](./Notebooks/model_comparison.ipynb) the results of training a Linear SVC model with tfidf vectors and minimal stripping are show.
+In [this notebook ](./Notebooks/model_comparison.ipynb) the results of training a Linear SVC model with tfidf vectors and minimal stripping are show.
 I conclude that the results on the Agora dataset were a lot higher than on the WebIQ dataset because of 2 reasons:
 - The WebIQ sentences are long, which causes more variety and are harder to predict correctly.
 - The Agora dataset has a stronger bias towards drugs which makes predicting drugs really easy.